 In 2002, Ray left the Attorney General’s Office and started the Johnson Law Firm.
 Since then, the Johnson Law Firm has represented thousands of low and middle-income consumers with a variety of legal problems.
 Clients have included the homeless and soon to be homeless–those victimized by predatory lending.
 Other clients sought help after experiencing firsthand the effects of exploding credit cards, outrageous debt collection practices or after having been further exploited by debt settlement companies.
 Many have been helped with issues related to vehicle purchases, financing, collection practices, identity theft or repossessions.

-The Johnson Law Firm routinely takes impact litigation cases–cases that result in court rulings that assist not only the Johnson Law Firm’s client, but also thousands of others who are not even party to the litigation.
+The Johnson Law Firm has done many impact litigation cases–cases that result in court rulings that assist not only the Johnson Law Firm’s client, but also thousands of others who are not even party to the litigation.
 Examples include a case where the Iowa Court of Appeals concluded the statute of limitations on a credit card debt in Iowa was five years–not the ten years for written contracts that was routinely being applied by courts and collectors in Iowa.
 Another case (for the same client on the same alleged debt), resulted in an Iowa federal district court striking down Iowa’s bank garnishment statute as unconstitutional for not providing timely or adequate notice to debtors whose bank accounts were being garnished.
-The Johnson Law Firm is currently engaged in federal court impact litigation that could benefit thousands of individuals nationwide who have, or would have been, wrongly accused of copyright infringement for BitTorrent movie downloads.

 Johnson is frequently consulted by attorneys in Iowa and throughout the United States on consumer protection issues.
 He has given consumer related speeches for more than a decade, including panel discussions on debt collection issues at Magistrate’s conferences sponsored by the Iowa Judicial Branch and various other continuing legal education seminars sponsored by organizations such as Iowa Legal Aid, the Iowa State Bar Association, the University of Iowa College of law, the National Association of Attorneys General, the National Association of Consumer Protection Investigators, National White Collar Crime, Social Security Disability Attorneys of the Midwest, the Federal Trade Commission and the U.S. Food and Drug Administration.
 Johnson is a regular guest speaker at Drake University and at the Drake University Legal Clinic on consumer issues.